Before the day...

 How many photos do you take?

 How long is a piece of string?
 It's a tough question.
-50 an hour is a good starting point to help manage expectations.
+70 an hour is a good starting point to help manage expectations.
 It really depends on each couple and their wedding.
 How many locations will you go to for portraits?
 Is the dancefloor going to be pumping?
-There's only so many photos I can take of Aunty Cheryl and Uncle Fred sitting at their table.
+There are only so many photos I can take of Aunty Cheryl and Uncle Fred sitting at their table.

 What is your ideal couple to photograph?

 It's an important question.
 Almost the most important.
-You're photographer should suit your personality and wedding style.
+Your photographer should suit your personality and wedding style.
 My ideal couple would be super happy and upbeat, with a really cruisy vibe for the day.
-I'm an ocean lover, so beach and coastal weddings are always a big positive for me.
-The photos from a coastal wedding have that lifetime connection with the water.
+It's pretty cliche however you can usually get a good feel the first time you chat with your photographer whether the fit is right, and vice versa.
+Even through an email you start to understand a bit more about each other.

 On the day...